KIZI/EasyMiner-Backend/README.md

 The mining itself is processed in the R environment by 'arules' package.
 This service is only a REST wrapper of this R library, that performs the complete mining workflow from a dataset loading, to the mining and a result interpretation.
-This service uses uploaded data sources and creates datasets from them.
-The dataset creation includes a field selection from which dataset attributes are making.
-Datasets are saved in a specfic form which is adapted for the association rules mining.
-This service provides same reading operations as the EasyMiner-Data part.
 All operations of this service are described in a [swagger document](EasyMiner-Miner/src/main/resources/swagger.json).

 * Endpoint: `http://<host>/<base-path>/api/v1`